AjitKP/AdventOfCode2021/README.md

 # AdventOfCode2021
-AdventOfCode 2021

 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language of your choice.
 Find more info @ https://adventofcode.com/2021/about

-This repository contains solution for AdventOfCode year-2021 (https://adventofcode.com/2021) in node js programming language.
+This repository contains solution for AdventOfCode year-2021 (https://adventofcode.com/2021) in <b>Node JS</b> programming language.

 # Step by Step guide to Clone and Run the code locally: